1. INTRODUCTION *

 - A seamless service for young people moving from fostering to supported lodgings

 Our Fostering Agency has now developed beyond this brief to include placing mainstream children and young people with our growing number of foster carers.
-We provide short break, bridging, short term, long term and permanent placements for children and young people aged 0 to 17.
+We provide short break, bridging, short term, long term and permanent placements for children and young people aged 0 to 17 (including siblings).
 We also facilitate child and parent placements.

 PCC takes very seriously its responsibility in providing children and young people with the very best possible care when being placed with one of our foster carers.
 Our emphasis is on quality, commitment and kindness.
 This is reflected in our:

 - Stringent selection of which applicants we take through assessment.

 - A comprehensive preparation course which addresses ‘Foster care standards’ and the ‘Working Together to Safeguard Children 2015’ (incorporating ‘Every Child matters’).